 Lately I have become increasingly sentimental about the meaningful experiences I have, and subsequently fearful that I won’t be able to remember them as long as I would like to.
 I'm worried that technology seeping in to every aspect of my life and bombarding me with information faster than I can process it is causing me to forget meaningful experiences I might otherwise have remembered.

-Still, I've been inspired by small personal websites lately.
-Ones that try to at least reclaim the sense of excitement and humanity that characterised the old internet.
-Reading them has made me feel homesick for the internet I grew up on — one where people just posted things they cared about and were interested in.
+The internet is no longer the place it once was, but I’ve been inspired by personal websites trying to reclaim the sense of excitement and humanity that characterised the old internet.
+Reading them has made me feel homesick for the internet I grew up on—where people just posted things they cared about and were interested in.